Which Frequencies do CNNs Need? Emergent Bottleneck Structure in Feature Learning: Introduction

+While the aforementioned results rely on a connection between fully-connected neural networks (FC-NNs) and kernel methods, other results have shown that the inductive bias coming from the CNN architecture is much more general, and applies to any training method that satisfies some reasonable property such as rotation equivariance \cite{li_2020_CNN_leverage_symmetries,xiao_2022_CNN_interaction_data_model_inference,Wang_2023_CNN_inductive_bias}.

-But even those expertly designed features fail in general to match the performances of CNNs \cite{exact_arora2019,li2019enhanced,bietti_2019_dnns_inv_def}, suggesting the existence of additional structures that are learned by the network.
+But even those expertly designed kernel and features fail in general to match the performances of CNNs \cite{exact_arora2019,li2019enhanced}.
+A possible explanation is that feature learning allows CNNs to identify low-dimensional structures in the task during training, thus further reducing the dimensionality of the task, beyond the dimension reduction that is enforced by the CNN architecture.
 This is supported by the empirical observation that CNNs can learn additional symmetries during training \cite{petrini_2021_CNN_learn_diffeomorphism_invariance}.

-While the NTK analysis allows us to describe the symmetries present at initialization, there are few theoretical tools to analyse the features learned during training.
-To better understand the learned features and their structures, we will focus on a new promising approach centered around the emergence of a Bottleneck structure.
+While there is a large literature of empirical analysis of features learned by CNNs \cite{karantzas_2022_CNN_empirical_freq_analysis} there remains very little theoretical work outside of linear CNNs \cite{dai_2021_repres_cost_DLN}.

+The appearance of low-dimensional features and symmetry learning has already been observed in FC-NNs \cite{jacot_2022_BN_rank,jacot_2023_bottleneck2}.
+This paper extends these results to CNNs, showing a very similar bottleneck structure, though with some important differences resulted from the CNN architecture, in particular the translation invariance and pooling.